 You might be wondering why I didn’t use milk to win a few more points in the ‘healthy’ department?
 Well, to be honest I did consider it, but I was worried about the lemon juice curdling the milk, which doesn’t happen so easily with cream.

 And the thing is, there is really quite a small amount of cream in it – only a third of a cup in the whole pot, which serves at least 4, if not more.

-Not that we’re worried about a little cream, of course – it’s totally natural, after all!
+Not that we’re worried about a little cream, of course.

-The other little trick I used to make this lovely and lemony (but not overwhelmingly so) was to add just 3 tablespoons of lemon juice, which is equivalent to about the juice of a small lemon, but then adding the zest of the lemon too.
+The other little trick I used to make this lovely and lemony (but not overwhelmingly so) was to add just 3 tablespoons of lemon juice, which is equivalent to about the juice of a small lemon.
+But then I added the zest of the lemon, too.
 This way there’s no chance of any unpleasant curdling.

 The orzo, or risoni – which is sort of rice-shaped pasta, in case you were wondering – is the soup version of the icing on the cake.
 You only need about ¾ of a cup, less if you like, to make a lovely hearty soup.

-And if you can’t find orzo where you live (it’s fairly tricky to find here in the UK, actually!), giant couscous (sometimes called Israeli couscous) would work instead, or any small pasta shape really.
+And if you can’t find orzo where you live (it’s fairly tricky to find here in the UK, actually!), giant or Israeli couscous would work instead.
+Or any small pasta shape really.

 If you want to go completely wild, why not sub the orzo for gnocchi, or tortellini?
 Both of these cook quickly, so you could just add them in at the appropriate moment just before the soup’s finished cooking.